Privacy Policy — Grok Automate

 Generation parameters (resolution, duration, aspect ratio, picker action)chrome.storage.sessionPer-session preferences.

 Daily prompt counter (dailyStats.used)chrome.storage.localDrives the "X / 25" progress bar in the popup.
+Tracked locally only — never synced to our servers.

 Your settings (download folder, retry config)chrome.storage.localHonored on every run.